adityakamath/adityakamath.github.io/_posts/2020-11-27-driving-the-jetbot2.md

 ##### Next steps

 I am almost at the end of this project.
 By the end of this month, I would like to finish an application (i.e, a full configured launch file) that uses detectnet to detect a particular object and uses the rest of the implemented ROS packages to track it.
-I would also like to write a mixer node that can change the modes of the robot - teleop, fully autonomous, autonomous steering only, error, idle.
-This will help me go through the different functionalities of the car.
-I will probably have to write a state machine for this, if there isn't already a better method in ROS.
+I will also probably have to write a state machine to switch between modes and do additional functions, if there isn't already a better method in ROS.

 In December, I have a nice long holiday but I expect to spend some time configuring the LED color to match the mode of the robot.
 I will also spend some time playing with the IMU to see if I can somehow improve the performance of the object tracking, or at least provide closed loop feedback control for the differential drive.